The Constitution of the Youngstown State University Student Government Association

 - To serve as an at-large representative in the Legislative Assembly; as such, he or she will have the power to make recommendations to the Assembly, propose legislation, and vote, except when limited by provisions in the Constitution and the By-laws.

-- To serve as an ex-officio member of the Academic Senate and coordinate the Academic Senators, appointing Academic Senators to the Academic Senate Appointed Chartered Committees with the approval of the Executive Committee.
+- To serve as an ex-officio member of the Academic Senate, coordinate the Academic Senators, meet regularly with the Academic Senators, and appointing Academic Senators to the Academic Senate Appointed Chartered Committees with the approval of the Executive Committee.

 - To assume the functions and duties of the President should the latter be declared temporarily incapacitated by the Executive Committee and the Vice President for Student Affairs.